They say you shouldn’t work with children or animals, but we say that’s untrue!

 Weekly Facebook Lives where Dr McCartney and his charming team showed some of the animals who were in under their care garnered between 10 – 15,000 unique views every week.
 We used it to develop an audience, and were able to use targeting to ensure that the video content got into the newsfeeds of pet owners in Ireland who matched our ideal client characteristics.

 A typical week’s results:

 Follow up stories of the animals going home were posted over on Instagram and wonderful heart wrenching cute pics of the animals were posted on Instagram Stories to show behind-the-scenes footage and to truly convey the care and love that the NOAH team have for the pets under their care.
-We provided social media training for the team so they could manage the Instagram themselves.
-From a social media point of view, vets social media is Instagram gold!
+We provided training for the team so they could manage the Instagram themselves.
+From a social media point of view, vets on social media is Instagram gold!
 Everyone knows that #DogsOfInstagram rule the world.
 Having an abundant supply of cute puppies and cats, and even the odd snake or bird is social media content management heaven!

 B2B Social Media Marketing For Vets

 The main challenge here was trying to reach the vets.
 Vets aren’t hugely ‘on’ social media as a whole (like their medical doctor brethren).
 So we set out to produce content that would be interesting to this audience and get that into the hands of vets.
 Our B2B social media strategy for reaching vets included:

 - Creating specific social media content for vets – video content where Dr McCartney talks to camera about specific procedures or diagnostics that would be of interest to vets.